oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

 For now let's stop the load generator while we deploy our "broken" service

-  6. In the OCI cloud shell stop the load generator using Control-C
+  4. In the OCI cloud shell stop the load generator using Control-C

-### Deploying our broken service
+### Step 2c: Deploying our broken service

 We are going to edit one of the configurations for the stock manager to specify that we want a 50% failure rate on requests to the stock manager.
 The deliberately "broken" stockmanager will pay attention to this, but the normal one will not.

-  7. In the OCI Cloud Shell use your preferred editor (vi, nano etc.) to edit `$HOME/helidon-kubernetes/configurations/stockmanagerconf/conf/stockmanager-config.yaml`
+  1. In the OCI Cloud Shell use your preferred editor (vi, nano etc.) to edit `$HOME/helidon-kubernetes/configurations/stockmanagerconf/conf/stockmanager-config.yaml`

-  8. Add the following to the end of the file on a line of it's own, not that this is **not** indented
+  2. Add the following to the end of the file on a line of it's own, not that this is **not** indented

 ```
 errorgenerationrate: 0.5